Qrita: High-performance Top-k and Top-p using Pivot-based Truncation and Selection: Evaluation

-We use samples from the WikiText-2~\cite{merity2016pointer} dataset to generate the input logits using four different LLM models, R1-Distill-Llama-8B~\cite{grattafiori2024llama3herdmodels, deepseekai2025deepseekr1incentivizingreasoningcapability}, Qwen3-8B~\cite{yang2025qwen3technicalreport}, GPT-OSS-20B~\cite{yang2025qwen3technicalreport}, and Gemma3-4B~\cite{gemmateam2025gemma3technicalreport}, as shown in Table~\ref{tab:model_used}.
-We measure throughput using NVIDIA H100 and RTX4090 to showcase the execution in both high-performance and resource-constrained settings.
-We also measure memory usage and present ablation studies to the benefit of various techniques of \sys.
+We use samples from the WikiText-2~\cite{merity2016pointer} dataset to generate the input logits using four different LLM models, R1-Distill-Llama-8B~\cite{grattafiori2024llama3herdmodels, deepseekai2025deepseekr1incentivizingreasoningcapability}, Qwen3-8B~\cite{yang2025qwen3technicalreport}, GPT-OSS-20B~\cite{openai2025gptoss120bgptoss20bmodel}, and Gemma3-4B~\cite{gemmateam2025gemma3technicalreport}, which have vocabulary sizes of 128256, 151936, 201088, and 262208 respectively.
+All experiments are executed on an NVIDIA H100 GPU, unless stated otherwise.
+Licenses of the baselines, dataset, and models used are available in Appendix~\ref{apn:licenses}.